-This service provides structured activities, which promote recovery, self-advocacy, relationship enhancement, self-awareness and values, and self-directed care.
+This service provides structured activities to both men and women, which promote recovery, self-advocacy, relationship enhancement, self-awareness and values, and self-directed care.

 Individuals served are introduced to the reality that there are many different pathways to recovery and each individual determines his or her own way.
 Supports are recovery-oriented.
 Individuals served are encouraged to initiate and lead group activities and each participant identifies his/her own individual goals for recovery.